Floorp-Projects/Floorp/docs/contributing/debugging/debugging_firefox_with_valgrind.rst

 ---------------------

-Linux: Download `Valgrind <http://valgrind.org/>`__ directly, or use your distribution's package manager.
+Linux: Download `Valgrind <http://valgrind.org/>`__ directly, or use your distribution's package manager (if it has a recent enough version).

 MacOSX: `Get Valgrind trunk from
 SVN <http://valgrind.org/downloads/repository.html>`__ and build it.
 Don't use 3.10.x or any other tarball.

-Make sure you have version 3.10.1 or later of Valgrind.
+Make sure you have Valgrind 3.14 or later, version 3.16.1 is known to work, 3.13.0 did not.
 Newer versions tend to have better compatibility with both Firefox's JITs and newer toolchain components (compiler, libc and linker versions).

 Basics
 ------